Wikidepia/indonesian_datasets/README.md

 #### [Twitter](dump/twitter)

-This dataset is crawled from Twitter.
-Contains the first 100 tweets from random 10k users and filtered using fastText.
+This dataset contains tweets from 2011, filtered from ArchiveTeam dump using fastText.
+More data will be released soon!

 ## [Paraphrase](paraphrase)